henrik/fixme/README.md

 ### Pro-tips

 * Make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the FIXME will remember what you're meant to change.
-* If a FIXME raises right in a class/module, rather than inside an instance method, there may be follow-on errors (about missing methods and such) since the rest of that file won't execute.
+* If a FIXME raises right in a class/module, rather than inside a method, there may be follow-on errors (about missing methods and such) since the rest of that file won't execute.
 Being aware of this can help understand otherwise confusing CI failures.

 ## Installation